nuhmanpk/telegram-bots/README.md

 # Telegram Bots
+These are some telegram bot that I have created

 1. ## [WebScrapper Bot](https://github.com/nuhmanpk/WebScrapper) 🕸️
    Simple and powerful all-in-one Telegram Bot to scrape/crawl webpages using Requests, html5lib, and Beautifulsoup.